 Impact measurement for our year-round programming that occurs during the non-summer months is focused on the Big 3 elements and how young people felt they grew in these areas during their participation.

 On a post-visit survey for youth who attended camp as part of a school visit, we asked youth to indicate how much they grew in each of the Big 3 elements, on a scale of 1-5 (1 = not at all, 5 = a ton!).
-Here’s what we found from campers who attended our year-round program between September 2022 and June 2023:
+If they responded 2 or above, they are reporting growth in that area while at camp.
+Here’s what we found from campers who attended our year-round program: